 Body image was totally different back then to how it is now, in the 1950’s it was considered that the most desirable women had curvy ‘womanly’ shapes and skinny women were considered unattractive, in fact many adverts of the times were for products encouraging ‘skinny’ women to gain weight. (see our article ‘Shape up, Back to the Fifties’ )

 A vintage style girdle is not torture as it may have been in the past; it can be beautiful, sexy and with today’s modern fabrics, comfortable to wear.
 It is a fabulous blending of function and fashion – designed to give you a true ‘hour-glass’ shape like the stunning figure of Marilyn Monroe, who was not skinny by any means.

 Vintage Girdles for Men

 Men have worn girdles since Victorian times, although for much of the past century it has not been seen as ‘socially acceptable’ so men who wear girdles had been ‘closeted’.
 Now times have changed and many males admit to wearing them for control, comfort or just because they like the feel of them.
-Judging by the calls we get, vintage styles seem to be very popular with cross-dressers as they ‘hug’ the waist to thigh area tightly so can keep a pair of hip pads and / or padded briefs worn to enhance feminine shape firmly in place.
+Judging by the calls we get, vintage style lingerie seems to be very popular with cross-dressers as they ‘hug’ the waist to thigh area tightly so can keep a pair of hip pads and / or padded briefs worn to enhance feminine shape firmly in place.